 We know that many children have struggled with the isolation of lockdown and that many are anxious about the return to school.
 All children will engage in the Five Ways to Well-being programme on a daily basis.
 Where children are really struggling with transition, they will be offered a programme of one to one or small group support.

 Behaviour

 The vast majority of Uffington pupils demonstrate excellent behaviour in school and most respond well to our system of rewards and sanctions.
-There will be some changes to our expectations from September particularly with regard to observing the new social protocols to reduce the risk of infection.
-These will be clearly explained to the children on their return to school.
+Expectations regarding behaviour will be clearly explained to the children on their return to school.

 Curriculum